Megislava/Alaskan-Obsidian/awk.md

 ##### Workflow
 - input is stdin or file/s
-- input is splitted to RS and NR
+- input is split to RS and NR
-- records will be splitted to fields (FS, NF, $0, $1, $...)
+- records will be split to fields (FS, NF, $0, $1, $...)
 - result outputted (ORS, OFS)

 1. RS - record separator